Table of contents

 Once you’ve identified your customer’s pain points, look at your own products and ask, “How can my products help the customer?”
 And you shouldn’t limit your opportunities to the initial inquiry.

 For example, a potential customer might only be interested in a company’s video meeting solution during the initial inquiry stage.
 But if one of their pain points is poor team communication, they might also be interested in a unified communications solution in the future.

 Showing that you understand your customer and are actively looking for ways to make their lives easier is a great motivator for advocacy.

 Here’s an example of a landing page by Eachnight that collects customer data and suggests the best product based on the customer’s preference.

 Where can you get in touch with them?

 A touchpoint is any place where your customer interacts with your brand.
-This could be anywhere—from your website, to your blog, to your support emails.
+This could be anywhere—from your website, to your blog, to your support or marketing emails.
 Taking note of this could give you insight into your customer’s behavior and preferences.
 Where do they interact with your brand the most?
 What articles are they engaging with?

 Engage with your customers through multiple touchpoints, and ensure that communication between you and them is easy to understand and consistent.
 Not being accessible is a common detractor for customers to advocate for a brand.

 Now let’s check out how you can optimize the customer journey and provide effective solutions to your clients.